angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 It sucks to get paired against a teammate but at least it's a good matchup I guess?

-The games again are just usual DD vs DnT.
+The games again are just usual Dd vs DnT.
 I lose game 2 because of a mulligan into a sketchy hand, but apart from that it went smoothly.
-Alessandro usually plays Delver, so imagine his excitement when he found out he had gotten paired against DD while on DnT.
+Alessandro usually plays Delver, so imagine his excitement when he found out he had gotten paired against Dd while on DnT.

 Match 2-1
 Games 5-4